Philippe and I were classmates for both years at Lecoq.

 Philippe and I spent two years sweating it out together in a studio space Lecoq had rented from a community house for Bretons.
 Much to his credit, Philippe never looked like a mime, or even an actor, and one could be excused for wondering what the hell he was doing there.
 He had an administrative job in a city theatre, and used to slouch in every morning with a battered briefcase, crumpled track suit and a frozen scowl.
 We were paired together for our first autocours, and I was terrified of him.
 It was a doppelganger exercise, where you each progressively realise that the other chap is not only dressed just like you, but is obviously waiting for the same date - until she arrives, (imagined and hopefully synchronised by the two actors), on the arm of a third man.
 Even if we had had all the imaginative and transformative powers of a two hundred year old shaman there was no way we could resemble each other!

-Philippe had a hard time at first, as he puts it, "gnawing at his bit," but what he lacked in physicality he made up for with a sharp verbal intelligence.
+Philippe had a hard time at the school at first, as he puts it, "gnawing at his bit," but what he lacked in physicality he made up for with a sharp verbal intelligence.
 It wasn't until his second year that it really began to happen for him.
 He created an extraordinarily effective "Papa Clown" and Lecoq placed him at the centre of a clown family.
-Le Patron.
+M. Le Patron.
 Bossy, demanding and very funny.
 But what was also interesting was that, with his success and growing confidence, his body opened and his chest expanded.
 He certainly didn't look like a mime, but you could believe he was an actor.

 “Never should an actor playing a